More dates and details if you need them:

 1821: Letter sent to the Yearly Meeting’s Committee on Sufferings reporting on the imprisonments and fines imposed upon individual Pilesgrove Friends for refusing to participate in military exercise.
 In following years, some Friends took advantage of laws exempting members of fire companies from military duty.
 A small, frame firehouse was built (in the space between the meetinghouse and # 1 Marlton) to be the home of a hand pumper, “Old Discipline.”
 It was in use into the second half of the century.

 1846: To accommodate transportation needs of a growing membership, horse sheds are built near the north and east boundaries of the property.
-“Carriage doors,” a 19th century accommodation to accessibility, were in use at this time.
+“Saddle doors,” a 19th century accommodation to accessibility, were in use at this time.

 1849: With QM encouragement, a decision is made to expand the meetinghouse.
 Shortly thereafter, the old balcony is expanded to the new rear wall.